gauthamkolluru/gauthamsk.me/content/contactme.md

 I have been a part of couple of online tutoring portals implying I'm experienced in teaching as well.

-So, If you want to learn Python Programming Language or Programming through Python as well, then please:
+So, If you want to learn Python Programming Language or Programming through Python then please:

 -   Call me: +91 - 939 534 5371
--   Email me @: gautham.kolluru@gmail.com
+-   Email me @: <a href="mailto:{{ .Site.Params.Social.Email }}">gautham.kolluru@gmail.com</a>